Connect with researchers across campus, meet like-minded students, and get published.

 Student Commitments

-In addition to attending seminar discussions, each student fellow must submit a blog post (~600 words) on an energy or climate topic of their choice by the end of the semester.
+In addition to attending seminar discussions, each student fellow is invited to submit a blog post (~600 words) on an energy or climate topic of their choice by the end of the semester.
 Student fellows then work with the Kleinman center’s editorial and communications team to publish their blog on the Kleinman Center website.

 Applicants do not need to be pursuing a degree related to energy or climate policy and science.